 CATA, the Greater Lansing Area bus service, serves MSU, East Lansing, Lansing, Haslett, and Okemos, including the Lansing Mall, Meridian Mall and Frandor.
-Express routes which service Holt, Mason, Webberville, Williamston, downtown Lansing and the Meridian Mall are offered on weekdays.
+Express routes serve Holt, Mason, Webberville, Williamston, downtown Lansing and the Meridian Mall on weekdays.
 Hours are: 6 a.m. to 11 p.m.
 Monday through Friday.
 Weekend hours on selected routes are: 8 a.m. to 11 p.m. on Saturday; and 9 a.m. to 7 p.m. on Sunday.

 Handicappers: All buses are equipped with wheelchair lifts.
-CATA also has a service called "Spec-Tran" which meets specialized needs.
+CATA also has a service called "Spec-Tran" which provides curb-to-curb service for people with special needs.
 Spec-Tran runs on a reserved-ride schedule and uses lift-equipped buses.
 For more information, call 394-6230.